Investing in the stock market is one of the best ways to grow your savings over the long term.

 This should not be read as personal investment advice and individual investors should make their own decisions or seek independent advice.

-Eligibility to invest in an ISA and the value of tax savings depends on personal circumstances and all tax rules may change.
+Eligibility to invest into an ISA or SIPP, and the value of tax savings both depend on personal circumstances and all tax rules may change.

 Freetrade is a trading name of Freetrade Limited, which is a member firm of the London Stock Exchange and is authorised and regulated by the Financial Conduct Authority.
 Registered in England and Wales (no. 09797821).